tamasmocsanyi/project1/README.md

    - After obtaining the JSON data, the script parses it, and additional processing is performed, including deleting unnecessary columns to streamline the dataset and renaming columns for clarity.

-   -Visualizations are crafted to facilitate both comprehension and analysis of the data.
+   -Visualizations are created to facilitate both comprehension and analysis of the data.

 ## API Documentation